norb1x/SECURE-VPN-Raspberrypi/README.md

 ## Other important files you will encounter:

-server.crt / server.key — The server’s certificate and private key, used to identify and authenticate the VPN server. ta.key — TLS authentication key, an additional security layer to prevent unauthorized connectio
+server.crt / server.key — The server’s certificate and private key, used to identify and authenticate the VPN server. ta.key — TLS authentication key, an additional security layer to prevent unauthorized connection

 ## License